How To Become A Surrogate Mother

 3. Research Surrogacy Agencies

 In most cases, you’ll need to find an agency that can help you through the process of becoming a surrogate.
 Surrogacy involves a significant commitment of your time and physical energy, and it’s hard to know what to do on your own as there are countless moving pieces and various parties you’ll need to work with (attorneys, IVF clinics, insurance specialists, escrow managers, and physicians to name a few).
-Agencies can assist you in understanding the requirements, matching with intended parents, following through the medical process to achieve pregnancy, and coordinating with all parties to ensure a smooth journey.
-The best agencies are there to support you every step of the way.
+Agencies can assist you in understanding the requirements, matching with intended parents, following through the medical process to achieve pregnancy, and coordinating with all parties to facilitate a smooth journey.

 4. Complete Application and Screening Process